Ylianst/MeshCentral/docs/docs/install/index.md

 Configuring for MongoDB and adjusting some other settings such as the network port.
 Open up the following config in an editor then, make the start of the file look like below.
 If the setting does not exist yet, just add it below one of the ones we are adjusting in the main settings block.

 If you start with the default config.json created by MeshCentral, you will need to remove some underscore character in front of settings to enable the setting, such as mongodb and wanonly.
 You can also add an underscore to other values.
-For details on all of the config.json options, including the “WANonly” option, refer to the MeshCentral User’s Guide.
+For details on all of the config.json options, including the `WANonly` option, refer to the MeshCentral User’s Guide.

 Before you can edit the configuration, start the Meshcentral briefly so it generates the default configurations and certificates.
 Once you see that it says "MeshCentral HTTPS server running...", Ctrl-C to exit then edit the configuration file next.